 Familiarize them with coding terms

 Every language has a vocabulary of its own.
-So do programming languages.
-Although the syntax varies, all programming languages are fundamentallysimilar.
+So do the programming languages.
+Although the syntax varies, all programming languages are fundamentally similar.
 Explaining a coding definition can get tricky for your children to understand.
 Instead try and simplify these terms below and relate them to real-life.
-We recommend familiarising with terms such as :
+We recommend familiarizing with terms such as :